It seems to me that there is a similarity between Rheumatoid Arthritis,

 taste disgusting, so I poured a large glass of water with lemon juice, so I

-all! liver juice does not slide down, it grabs your teeth, tongue and throat
+at all! liver juice does not slide down, it grabs your teeth, tongue and

-and stays with you, and you burp up the blood-taste for days.
-It was the
+throat and stays with you, and you burp up the blood-taste for days.
+It

-worse thing I have ever tasted.
-It did restore my energy level, but I would
+was the worse thing I have ever tasted.
+It did restore my energy level, but

-never do it again.
-The next few years were broken down into ordinary days
+I would never do it again.
+The next few years were broken down into

 When your health goes - everything goes.
 You can't fight a good fight